-It would cost approximately 250,000 - 290,000JPY (Flight ticket: 120,000JPY, Workshop participation fee in Portland State University [transportation, accommodation, etc.: 130,000- 180,000 JPY, ESTA cost and others.
-Extra expense for Food cost, Insurance are needed.
+It would cost approximately 270,000 - 290,000JPY (Flight ticket: 130,000JPY, Workshop participation fee in Portland State University [transportation, accommodation, etc.: 140,000- 160,000 JPY], ESTA or VISA cost and others are needed.
+Extra expense for Food cost, Insurance are also needed.
 However, it is subject to change in fuel surcharge, currency rate, etc. Moreover, some international students need to prepare and pay for VISA application.
-If luckily in case of getting supporting Assistance of Ritsumeikan University, students may get such a support.
+If luckily in case of getting supporting Assistance of Ritsumeikan University, students may get such a support which 2019 was 40,000JPY.